whobutsb/dotfiles/notes/vim.md

 ## External Commands !

-Adding a dot in front of the commmand dumps the output on to the window.
+Adding a dot in front of the command dumps the output on to the window.

 	:.! ls